 Afraid you’ll hate the ring?
-Worried about not getting her ring size right, or if her father won’t give you permission?
-At Weddings Designed we don’t have all of the answers, but hopefully we can give you some advice on engagement etiquette which might help you out.
+Worried about not getting the ring size right, or if the father-in-law won’t give you permission?
+At Weddings Designed we don’t have all of the answers, but hopefully, we can give you some advice on engagement etiquette which might help you out.

 Can a woman propose?

-Let’s face it, it’s the 21st century and the same sex marriage law has been (finally) passed – women have been proposing for a long time.
-Whether you follow tradition and wait until the magic of 29th February, or take the plunge on any other day, visit our Leap Year Proposal pages for more advice.
+Ummm… of course!
+It’s the 21st century and the same-sex marriage law has been passed – women have been proposing for a long time.
+Whether you follow tradition and wait until the magic of 29th February, or take the plunge on any other day, visit our Leap Year Proposal pages for more advice on less “traditional” proposals.

 Will they hate the engagement ring?

 Without giving the game away, it’s hard to choose a ring that you can guarantee they’ll love.
 If it’s a family ring you’re giving (that means a ring that belonged to your relative) be prepared to offer to get the stones reset, or the ring redesigned slightly, and it will likely need to be resized!

 If you have bought a new ring, wait until the excitement dies down after you ask the big question, then offer them the opportunity to change it – and make sure you won’t be insulted if they accept the offer to swap it!

 Option three is, as my Granny would say, prevention’s better than a cure – so why not take someone they trust with you to choose the ring?

 You can propose with, or without a ring – if they want to marry you it won’t matter to them whether you have a ring to ‘seal the deal’ or not.
 We’ve heard stories of people proposing using big comedy rings, or a necklace, a pair of Jimmy Choos, and even a flower.
 You don’t have to use a ring to propose…remember, there are no rules!
 Do it your own way.